Random Young towers and quenched decay of correlations for predominantly expanding multimodal circle maps: Acknowledgments

 \section{Acknowledgments}

-The authors wish to thank Alex Blumenthal for proposing the problem, and Jeroen S. W. Lamb, Martin Rasmussen and Dmitry Turaev for the useful suggestions.
-MC’s research has been supported by an Imperial College President’s PhD scholarship.
+The authors wish to thank Alex Blumenthal for proposing the problem, and Jeroen S. W. Lamb, Martin Rasmussen and Dmitry Turaev for their useful suggestions.
+MC’s research has been supported by an Imperial College President’s PhD scholarship and by the Australian Research Council Laureate Fellowship (FL230100088).
 MC and GT are also supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).